-Meet your dietary protein needs with whole foods like these rather than supplements.
+Meet your dietary protein needs with whole foods like these rather than supplements whenever possible.
 Manufactured supplements are no more effective in building lean muscle mass than whole foods, as long as you're eating enough whole foods each day.
 Supplements also don't contain the additional nutrients you get from whole foods.

-This quick quiz can help you assess just how much protein you need:
+This true-or-false quiz can help you assess how much protein you need.

 True or false: Bigger steaks equal bigger muscles.

 False.
 Although adequate daily protein is necessary, extra strength training leads to muscle growth — not additional protein intake.
 You can't build muscle without the exercise to go with it.

 The body can't store protein, so once your needs are met, any extra is used for energy or stored as fat.
 Excess calories from any source will be stored as fat in the body.

 Extra protein intake also can lead to elevated blood lipids and heart disease because many high-protein foods are high in total and saturated fat.
 Excess protein intake, which can tax the kidneys, poses an additional risk to people predisposed to kidney disease.

 True or false: 50% of daily calories should come from protein.